hslu-ige-laes/lora-devices-ttn/docs/sensors/watteco-flash-o.md

 The Flash'O is a LoRaWAN meter interface that transmits the accumulated number of LED flashes from any pulse meter, including water, gas, electricity, and energy meters.

+The counter value can later be converted into an energy unit, such as kilowatt-hours (kWh), within the dashboard or during data analysis.
+The conversion depends on the number of impulses per kWh, which varies by meter model.

 ---

 ## Table of contents